suburban-loner/SpaceX-DataCollection/README.md

-# DataScience-Capstone
+# SpaceX Data collection
-Capstone Project of DataScience Course
+Data collection, sorting and manipulating of data collected by spacex